Weakness of Will

 Those writing after Davidson have tended to focus, then, on the question of the possibility and rational status of action contrary to one's unconditional better judgment.
 With respect to these questions, it seems to me, the challenge sketched at the end of Section 1 above remains in full force.
 What is required is a view which successfully navigates between the Scylla of an extreme internalism about evaluative judgment which would preclude the possibility of weakness of will, and the Charybdis of an extreme externalism which would deny any privileged role to evaluative judgment in practical reasoning or rational action.
 For one's verdict about akrasia will in general be closely connected to one's more general views of action, practical reasoning, rationality, and evaluative judgment—as was certainly true of Davidson.

 Naturally, different theorists have plotted different courses through these shoals.
 Some tack more to the internalist side, wishing to preserve a strong internal connection between evaluation and action even at the risk of denying or seeming to deny the possibility of akratic action (or at least some understandings of it).
-Examples of some post-Davidson treatments which share a broadly internalist emphasis, even if they feature different flavors of internalism, are those of Bratman (1979), Buss (1997), Tenenbaum (1999), and Stroud (2003).
+Examples of some post-Davidson treatments which share a broadly internalist emphasis, even if they feature different flavors of internalism, are those of Bratman (1979), Buss (1997), Tenenbaum (1999; see also 2007, ch.
+7), and Stroud (2003).
 The main danger for such approaches is that in seeking to preserve and defend a certain picture of the primordial role of evaluative thought in rational action—a picture critics are likely to dismiss as too rationalistic—such theorists may be led to reject common phenomena which ought properly to have constrained their more abstract theories.
 (See the opening of Wiggins 1979 for a forceful articulation of this criticism.)

 Other theorists, by contrast, are more drawn toward the externalist shoreline.
 They emphasize the motivational importance of factors other than the agent's evaluative judgment and the divergences that can result between an agent's evaluation of her options and her motivation to act.
 They are thus disinclined to posit any strong, necessary link between evaluative judgment and action.
 Michael Stocker, for instance, argues that the philosophical tradition has been led astray in assuming that evaluation dictates motivation.
 “Motivation and evaluation do not stand in a simple and direct relation to each other, as so often supposed,” he writes.
 Rather, “their interrelations are mediated by large arrays of complex psychic structures, such as mood, energy, and interest” (1979, pp. 738–9).
 Similarly, Alfred Mele proposes as a fundamental and general truth—and one that underlies the possibility of akrasia—that “the motivational force of a want may be out of line with the agent's evaluation of the object of that want” (1987, p.
 37).
 Mele goes on to offer several different reasons why the two can come apart: for example, rewards perceived as proximate can exert a motivational influence disproportionate to the value the agent reflectively attaches to them (1987, ch.
 6).
 Such wants may function as strong causes even if the agent takes them to constitute weak reasons.